Behavioral Medicine Track

 General Rotation Description & Patient Demographics

-Behavioral Medicine rotations provide training in medical psychology and rehabilitation psychology and operate within several areas of the medical center and related clinics: Inpatient Rehabilitation (Bombardier, Knowles, Starosta, Wright), Comprehensive Outpatient Rehabilitation Program (Formea, Ehde and multiple faculty), Inpatient Consultation Service (Sherman, Wright, Mata-Greve), Burn Unit (Wiechman, Bentley), Pediatric and Burn Clinics (Wiechman), Acute Pain Service (Bhalla) and Madison Clinic (Vaswani-Bye).
+Behavioral Medicine rotations provide training in medical psychology and rehabilitation psychology and operate within several areas of the medical center and related clinics: Inpatient Rehabilitation (Starosta, Wright, Mata-Greve), Comprehensive Outpatient Rehabilitation Program (Formea, Ehde and multiple faculty), Inpatient Consultation Service (Sherman, Mata-Greve, Narotam), Burn and Pediatric Unit (Wiechman, Bentley), Amputation and Burn Clinics (Bentley, Wiechman), Acute Pain Service (Bhalla) and Madison Clinic (Vaswani-Bye).
 These rotations are described in greater detail below, after the rotations have been described more generally.
 An important aspect of these rotations is understanding the role of clinical psychologists within an interdisciplinary team framework and within a health care delivery system.
 Psychology residents work with multidisciplinary teams that include physicians, nurses, speech pathologists, physical therapists, occupational therapists, social workers, and vocational counselors.
 This site provides abundant opportunities to apply psychological principles in a medical setting with patients experiencing a variety of acute and chronic medical and surgical conditions.

 Patients are commonly admitted to HMC due to trauma or acute illness.
 Psychology residents typically work with patients who have sustained traumatic brain injury, cerebral vascular accidents, spinal cord injuries, severe burn injuries, and multiple traumas.
 Patients come from diverse backgrounds in terms of ethnicity, socioeconomic status, and geographical location.
 The Burn Unit provides residents with extensive experience in pediatric consultation and liaison.
 Psychology residents have a shared, on-site office space with computers, printers, phones, and voice mail provided.